Nightwish: 2019–2023: Further lineup changes and Human. :II: Nature.

-Nightwish announced on March 11, 2020, that they had joined a partnership with an international conservation charity organization named World Land Trust.
+Nightwish announced on 11 March 2020 that they had joined a partnership with an international conservation charity organization named World Land Trust.
 With their announcement was a video that promoted the organization, which in turn features the song "Ad Astra" from their ninth album.
 When asked about the partnership with the organization in an interview, Floor commented:

-On July 10, 2020, a new crab species, the Tanidromites nightwishorum, which was discovered by curator of palaentology Dr. Adiel A. Klompmaker of the Alabama Museum of Natural History, was named in honor of the band, in particular for their 2015 album Endless Forms Most Beautiful.
-On August 12, 2020, a prehistoric rockshelter called the Alpenglow Rockshelter, that was discovered in Pennsylvania, USA was, too, named for Nightwish, particularly in honor of their ninth track, Alpenglow, from their 2015 album.
+On 10 July 2020, a new crab species, the Tanidromites nightwishorum, which was discovered by curator of palaeontology Dr. Adiel A. Klompmaker of the Alabama Museum of Natural History, was named in honor of the band, in particular for their 2015 album Endless Forms Most Beautiful.
+On 12 August 2020, a prehistoric rockshelter called the Alpenglow Rockshelter, that was discovered in Pennsylvania, USA was, too, named for Nightwish, particularly in honor of their ninth track, Alpenglow, from their 2015 album.

-On January 12, 2021, Marko Hietala announced his departure from the band, citing his struggles with chronic depression and his disillusionment with the music scene in general.
-The band released another statement, that there will be a temporary live member to fill in for bass for the tour.
+On 12 January 2021, Marko Hietala announced his departure from the band, citing his struggles with chronic depression and his disillusionment with the music scene in general.
+The band released another statement, that a temporary member would fill in on bass for the tour.
 In his statement, Hietala wrote:

-The band began their world tour in support of the album in May 2021 with an interactive livestream experience in a virtual reality built tavern which featured songs from the album, as well as revealed the identity of the session bass player, Jukka Koskinen via VIP virtual session.
-Both of the performances had broken records with the first drawing 150,000 viewers and setting it as the most viewed virtual performance in Finland, with the box office exceeding one million in euros.
-Holopainen and Donockley later confirmed that the virtual performances were recorded, which were later released on DVD on March 11, 2022.
+The band began their world tour in support of the album in May 2021 with an interactive livestream experience in a virtual reality tavern which featured songs from the album, as well as revealed the identity of the session bass player, Jukka Koskinen, via VIP virtual session.
+Both performances broke records with the first drawing 150,000 viewers and setting it as the most viewed virtual performance in Finland, with the box office exceeding one million in euros.
+The virtual performances were released on DVD on 11 March 2022.
 The band resumed their tour in Finland in late July 2021 with a "secret" performance in Oulu.
 The tour was originally scheduled to begin in spring 2020, but due to the COVID-19 pandemic, the band postponed the tour to the next year.
-The tour is set to conclude in June 2023.
+The tour concluded in June 2023.

-On January 21, 2021, the band were nominated by the Finnish Emma Awards for the categories of Album of the Year, Band of the Year and Viewer's Choice of the Year, winning the category of Metal Album of the Year.
-The awards ceremony in which they were nominated was held on May 14, 2021, at the Hartwall Arena in Helsinki.
+On 21 January 2021, the band were nominated by the Finnish Emma Awards for the categories of Album of the Year, Band of the Year and Viewer's Choice of the Year, winning the category of Metal Album of the Year.
+The awards ceremony in which they were nominated was held on 14 May 2021, at the Hartwall Arena in Helsinki.

-Following a number of summer festivals in Europe, the band announced the addition of Jukka Koskinen as the band's permanent bass player on August 21, 2022.
+Following a number of summer festivals in Europe, the band announced the addition of Jukka Koskinen as the band's permanent bass player on 21 August 2022.